Harold Arlen: Marriage and death

-Arlen and Anya Taranda married on January 6, 1937, over the objection of their parents, because she was a Gentile and he was Jewish.
-In 1951, Anya was institutionalized for seven years and died from a brain tumor in 1970.
+Arlen and Anya Taranda married on January 6, 1937, over the objection of their parents, because she was Gentile and he was Jewish.
+Arlen's father died in 1953.
+In 1951, Anya was institutionalized for seven years.
+Coming home the same year that Celia Arluk (Harold's mother) had died, she was diagnosed with a brain tumor in 1969, which became fatal by 1970.

-Arlen never remarried and died of cancer on April 23, 1986, at his Manhattan apartment at the age of eighty-one.
+Arlen never remarried.
+He died of cancer on April 23, 1986, at his Manhattan apartment at the age of eighty-one.
 Arlen is buried next to his wife at the Ferncliff Cemetery in Hartsdale, New York.
 After Arlen's death, Irving Berlin summed up his life at a tribute, saying: "He wasn't as well known as some of us, but he was a better songwriter than most of us and he will be missed by all of us."

-Shortly before his death, Arlen adopted the 22 year old adult son of his brother Julius "Jerry" Arluck, so that his estate would have an heir in order to extend his copyright.
-Samuel Arlen runs the company that owns the rights to the Arlen catalog.
+Shortly before his death, Arlen adopted his nephew, Samuel, the 22-year-old adult son of his brother Julius "Jerry" Arluck; his estate would have an heir in order to extend his copyright.
+Known as Samuel Arlen, he is a musician in his own right, as both a saxophonist as well as a music publisher; his control extends to the company that owns the rights to the Arlen catalog.

-Timeline

-1905 Arlen born in Buffalo, New York

-1920 (age 15) He formed his first professional band, Hyman Arluck's Snappy Trio.

-1921 (16) Against his parents' wishes he left home.

-1923 (18) With his new band – The Southbound Shufflers, performed on the Crystal Beach lake boat "Canadiana" during the summer of 1923.

-1924 (19) Performed at Lake Shore Manor during the summer of 1924.

-1924 (19) Wrote his first song, collaborating with friend Hyman Cheiffetz to write "My Gal, My Pal".
-Copyrighting the song as "My Gal, Won't You Please Come Back to Me?" and listed lyrics by Cheiffetz and music by Harold Arluck.

-1925 (20) Makes his way to New York City with the group, The Buffalodians, with Arlen playing piano.

-1926 (21) Had first published song, collaborating with Dick George to compose "Minor Gaff (Blues Fantasy)" under the name Harold Arluck.

-1928 (23) Hyman (or Chaim (Hebrew name meaning life)) Arluck renames himself Harold Arlen.

-1929 (24) Landed a singing and acting role as Cokey Joe in the musical The Great Day.

-1929 (24) Composed his first well known song – "Get Happy" – under the name Harold Arlen.

-1929 (24) Signed a yearlong song writing contract with the George and Arthur Piantadosi firm.

-1930–1934 (25–29) Wrote music for the Cotton Club.